-Microservice requests traverse complex call-graphs, which vary significantly depending on the type of incoming requests.
-As depicted in Figure \ref{fig:dynamic_graph_socialNet}, widely-used benchmark applications such as Social Network \cite{deathStarBench_ASPLOS19} feature different request types (e.g., \texttt{compose-post}, \texttt{read-home-timeline}, \texttt{read-user-timeline}), each triggering unique call-graph structures.
-Understanding these variations is crucial, as scheduling policies must handle not only diverse call-graphs but also dynamically changing proportions of request loads.
-Consequently, evaluating scheduling strategies requires capturing these variations in call-graph structures and their respective workloads accurately.
+Microservice requests traverse complex call graphs, which vary depending on the types of incoming requests.
+As shown in Figure~\ref{fig:dynamic_graph_socialNet}, widely used benchmark applications such as Social Network \cite{deathStarBench_ASPLOS19} expose different request types (e.g., compose-post, read-home-timeline, read-user-timeline), each triggering a distinct call graph structure.
+The relative proportions of these request types change over time, leading to evolving mixtures of call graphs and shifting bottlenecked edges.
+Scheduling policies must therefore handle both topology variability (which services are involved) and workload variability (how frequently each path is exercised).